Katrina Jans

 Amy Megules

 Amy Megules began dancing with the Vineland Regional Dance Company and received her BFA in dance from SUNY Purchase, where she received the Bert Terborgh Dance Award.
 She apprenticed with the Joffrey Ballet of Chicago, and then danced with American Repertory Ballet.
 Amy has also been on faculty at Today’s Dance Center, the National Dance Institute of Trenton, and Mercer County Community College.
 Amy taught and choreographed for the Otto M. Budig Academy of Cincinnati Ballet, the College Conservatory of Music Preparatory Division of the University of Cincinnati, and was the ballet instructor for the elite and accelerated gymnasts at the Cincinnati Gymnastics Academy.
 Amy enjoys teaching the littlest dancers through adults.
-She is a children’s rehearsal director for ARB’s “Nutcracker” and Princeton Ballet School’s spring productions.
+She is a children’s rehearsal director for ARB’s “Nutcracker” and Princeton Ballet School’s Spring productions.

 Cheryl Whitney